-Unfortunately, the success achieved by many organizations in attaining these benefits has been limited by the complications of networking virtualized servers.
-As VM density increases, a physical server's networking needs also increase, adding both cost and complexity.
-A typical virtualized server uses eight to 10 GbE local area network (LAN) ports and two dedicated SAN ports.
-As server virtualization continues to grow, 10GbE and unified networking are simplifying server connectivity.
+10GbE and unified networking allow IT departments to simplify server connectivity.
 Consolidating the traffic of multiple GbE connections onto a single 10GbE adapter significantly reduces cable and infrastructure complexity and overall TCO.
 Recent enhancements to the Ethernet standard enable 10GbE support for both LAN and SAN traffic, allowing IT to realize further benefits by converging data and storage infrastructures.
-Thanks to its ubiquity, cost effectiveness, flexibility, and ease of use, Ethernet has emerged as the unified data center fabric.
+Thanks to its ubiquity, cost effectiveness, flexibility, and ease of use, Ethernet has emerged as the unified data center fabric